pingqingsheng/webpage/content/blog/Build a R Package with Rcpp in 30 minutes.md

 <code>
 </code>

-Or you could save your <code> .cpp <code> file and call the function from R. With this powerful tool, you gain the productivity of R and the speed of C++
+Or you could save your <code> .cpp </code> file and call the function from R. With this powerful tool, you gain the productivity of R and the speed of C++

 Let's try to build a small package with <code> Rcpp </code>.
 Take the Poisson LASSO regression as an